London's Ultra Low Emissions Zone (ULEZ) now covers the whole city (yep, all 32 boroughs plus the City of London).

 We’ve written a separate guide about ULEZ with some basics you need to know.
 To find out about specific ULEZ exemptions and discounts, keep reading 👇

-To make things fairer for people who are likely to struggle with the new ULEZ rules, the authorities have implemented some exemptions.
+To make things fairer for people who are likely to struggle with the ULEZ rules, the authorities have implemented some exemptions.

 Most of these take the form of a ‘grace period’ – where certain people will get longer (sometimes a few years longer) to sort out a ULEZ-friendly vehicle.
 In the meantime, they can drive their current vehicle in the ULEZ without being charged.
 There are some discounts for certain drivers and vehicles, too.